 This is one of the best ways to determine their experience at a given task.
 For example, if you need help with spreadsheets, ask them to rate their Excel skills on a scale from 1-10, and then to explain and justify the score they gave themselves.
 You will have an easier time determining their skill level as they use specific information to justify their score to you.

-2. Ask them if they can work the schedule you need
+2. Ask them if they can work the hours you need

 Many candidates may think there’s some wiggle room here if you don’t ask about it directly and specifically.
-Give them the exact hours you need, and then ask them if that’s a schedule they can realistically stick to.
+Give them the exact hours you need, and then ask them if they can realistically stick to that.
 As a follow-up, ask about other clients they might have.
 What are their time commitments to them?
 How much work do they do for them each week?
-Without prying too much into their personal life, you want as complete a picture as you can get of their entire schedule.
+Without prying too much into their personal life, you want as complete a picture as you can get of their work times.

 “How does each week and day look for you, currently?”